rodrigoacastro/TwitterExtractionFashionProject/README.md

 For this process to work, you must obtain a developer license for twitter (https://developer.twitter.com/en/apply-for-access) and obtain four credentials to fill in into the credentials.csv file inside the credentials folder.

-# Potentially issues known to be improved
+# Potential issues to be improved
 - All files per month are created, necessarily, before the full extraction.